 Now, let's imagine that this point (3, 2) represents a force in a certain direction.
-For example, we can draw a line from the origin to this point and the resulting force's magnitude will be represented by the length of the line in question (which can be obtained via the pythagorean theorem).
+For example, we can draw a line from the origin to this point and the resulting force's magnitude will be represented by the length of the line in question (which can be obtained via the pythagorean theorem), and the direction of the force will be outwards from the origin following the line.